Xwilarg/NHentaiAnalytics/README.md

 # NHentaiAnalytics
-A chrome extension to help you find the best doujinshi based on your favorites
+A chrome/firefox extension to help you find the best doujinshi based on your favorites